-Follow rules for food and garbage storage so as to not attract wildlife.
+Follow camping rules for food and garbage storage so as to not attract wildlife.
 Keep your site clean from garbage and use designated bear-safe containers when camping in bear country.

-Don’t intentionally feed the wildlife, as this can cause dependencies or expectations, which can often lead to the removal and termination of that animal.
+Don’t feed the wildlife, as this can cause dependencies or expectations, which can often lead to the removal and termination of that animal.
 This is what caused the downfall of grizzly bears in Yellowstone National Park, who are barely back from the brink.